Marine radar: Navigation

 Marine radar systems can provide very useful radar navigation information for navigators on board ships.
 The ship's position could be fixed by the bearing and distance information of a fixed, reliable target on the radar screen.

 Radar controls

 Marine radar has performance adjustment controls for brightness and contrast, also manual or automatic adjustment of gain, tuning, sea clutter and rain clutter suppression, and interference reduction.
 Other common controls consist of range scale, bearing cursor, fix/variable range marker (VRM) or bearing/distance cursor (EBL).

+Errors

+Marine radars are subject to similar errors of other types of radar.
+These include radar plotting errors such as range errors, errors in bearing and the incorrect use of own vessel's data.